-That said, we do get on each other’s nerves at times.
-I mean, it’s only natural when you spend long periods of time with people who you don’t usually see all the time.
+Even if you’ve been pretty fortunate with family members, you do get on each other’s nerves at times.
+It’s only natural when you spend long periods of time with people who you don’t usually see all the time.

 If you’ve got a particularly mean Uncle or you constantly bicker with your sibling, don’t sweat it.
-Sure, it’s not ideal – but you should try and make the best out of a tricky situation.
+We realise it’s not ideal, but you should try and make the best out of a tricky situation.

 Be patient and bear in mind the bigger picture (it’s Christmas and you rarely see these people).
 Also, if you do have to have some kind of confrontation, do it in private so that it’s not uncomfortable to watch for everyone else.

 After all, there’s nothing worse than awkward Christmas Day vibes.